Skip navigation

 This class is designed to allow the advanced students of Spanish to improve their language proficiency.
 Linguistic accuracy, and to explore the Spanish-speaking culture through reading, writing, and discussion of a range of subjects connected to Hispanic civilizations.
 This class will analyze and explore the Hispanic culture through representative films, readings from literary works, and articles.
 Additional materials such as magazines, newspapers, and music will be utilized to provide the writing and conversational material needed to expand the student’s knowledge of the culture and civilization of the Hispanic world.
 This is not a grammar class; however, it is expected that students use grammatical structures correctly.

-Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
+. © 2024 SchoolMessenger Corporation.
 All rights reserved.